aileron-projects/aileron-projects.github.io/README.md

     └── bob      --- /${tag}/baz/bob
 ```

-Basically, using `_index.md` or `index.md` is strongly recommended.
+Basically, using `_index.md` is strongly recommended.
 And keep a single markdown file and embedded images in a single folder.
-It makes it easy to embed images into markdowns because images can be referenced by relative path from the markdown.
-It also makes local preview available.

 ## Run website on local

-NOTE: This step does not fetch documents from sub-projects.

 Environment setup